lazarmarkovic/changer/README.md

         I Lorem i dalje.

 ## Whole partition example
-Lets say that you know (or suspect) that somewhere on your HDD or SSH there is forgotten and lost sensitive data, and that you want to get rid of it, but not destroy the disk or wipe it using existing tools.
+Lets say that you know (or suspect) that somewhere on your HDD or SSH there is forgotten and lost sensitive data, and that you want to get rid of it (make it unrecoverable), but not destroy the disk itself or wipe it clean using existing tools.
 This is how to do so:
 1. First of try to remember some part of it, and run grep and sed like this:

         grep -b -i -a 'sensitive data fragment' /dev/sdX | sed 's/:.*/ /g' > out.txt